 As a child, I always aspired to be a writer.
 I devoured books and wanted to be able to convey my thoughts and ideas to people through the written word.
+Essentially I wanted to learn how to write a book that truly captivated people so much so, that they couldn’t put it down until they’ve finished the last page.
 I loved to write and participated in many poetry contests and publications through elementary and junior high school.
 I remember one of my shining moments was when I won a short story contest in junior high, and got a special award dinner and a family trip to the see the circus.
 In high school, English was my most-loved subject, and I focused my International Baccalaureate Essay on themes in novels by Amy Tan.
 While working on my undergraduate degree in university, I loved my English and Religion classes where essay-writing was the focus.
 I seriously considered pursuing graduate studies in either of those areas – because I loved being able to write, edit, and piece together a well-polished piece of work.
 I ended up doing a masters degree in Speech-Language Pathology, and I had the opportunity to learn about research and scientific writing.
 I discovered that my love for writing surpassed subject matter – I loved writing my very technical scientific thesis just as much as I had loved writing essays about novels, poems, or religious works.
 I ended up working in the research world for several years after finishing school, and honed my scientific manuscript writing skills.
 Then I had my baby girl, which led me to start my blog.
-I am lucky that I love writing so much because I know some people just can’t stand it and find it hard to get into the swing of things.
-This is particularly noticeable in essay writing.
-Luckily, there are many websites out there who can help you with writing, and if I needed any assistance, sites such as College Paper World could write an essay for me.

 What am I working on/writing?